WLOGSolutions/RSuite-examples/MalariaClassifier/README.md

 We have all of the needed packages, time to create files, where we will use them.

-### Creating and developing a masterscript: m_model.R ###
+### Creating and developing a masterscript: m_train_model.R ###

-We need to create a new RScript file called "m_model.R".
+We need to create a new RScript file called "m_train_model.R".
 We will train our model there and declare where it is supposed to be saved.
 Because it is a masterscript, will save it in R folder in our MalariaClassifier project.
 The content of the masterscript, you can copy from [here](https://github.com/WLOGSolutions/RSuite-examples/blob/malaria/MalariaClassifier/R/m_model.R).
 Take a look at it.
 Do you recognize the piece of code from lines 22-28?
 This is the 4th step of creating Python environment (if you don't remember, go [here](#creating-python-environment))

-### Creating and developing a masterscript: m_score.R ###
+### Creating and developing a masterscript: m_score_model.R ###

-The next step is to create the second masterscript, called "m_score.R".
+The next step is to create the second masterscript, called "m_score_model.R".
 This is where we will evaluate the model trained in "m_model.R".
 Again, we will save it in R folder in MalariaClassifier project.
 The content of the script, you can copy from [here](https://github.com/WLOGSolutions/RSuite-examples/blob/malaria/MalariaClassifier/R/m_score.R).

-### Creating and developing a masterscript: m_use.R ###
+### Creating and developing a masterscript: m_validate_model.R ###

 This is a sript which will be used later by your coworkers.
 They will be able to predict the outcome of the examination there, based on the model you built and evaluated in the previous scripts.
 In order to create it, start a new RScript file, copy its content from [here](https://github.com/WLOGSolutions/RSuite-examples/blob/malaria/MalariaClassifier/R/m_use.R) and save it in R folder in your project.